 Equip remote teams with productivity tools

 Your remote eCommerce employees will work more efficiently if they are provided with the right set of tools to perform their roles.
 For increased effectiveness, consider training them to use the various tools your business has adopted.
+Additionally, you can create a job aid for your employees so they can complete their tasks more effectively.
 This way, they won't waste time with trial and error or asking for assistance.

 These could be tools used to provide feedback, track goals, or monitor sales.
 They could also be those used to communicate with vendors or clients.
 Using employee monitoring software allows you and your team to track time spent on different tasks rather than rely on constant supervision.